Your Morning: Availability

-As of September 2019, a portion of the program can be seen live at 3 AM PT/5 AM CT on CTV's owned-and-operated stations in Western Canada, immediately followed by the local CTV Morning Live broadcasts.
-This means, for example, viewers watching CTV Winnipeg will see the first hour of Your Morning at 5 AM CT, followed by CTV Morning Live Winnipeg at 6 AM CT.
-Meanwhile, viewers in Vancouver can watch the first 2.5 hours of the program on CTV Vancouver starting at 3 AM PT, followed by CTV Morning Live Vancouver at 5:30 AM PT.
+As of September 2019, a portion of the national program can be seen live at 3 AM PT/5 AM CT on CTV's owned-and-operated stations in Western Canada, immediately followed by the local Your Morning editions.
+This means, for example, viewers watching CTV Winnipeg will see the first hour of Your Morning at 5 AM CT, followed by Your Morning Winnipeg at 6 AM CT.
+Meanwhile, viewers in Vancouver can watch the first 2.5 hours of the program on CTV Vancouver starting at 3 AM PT, followed by Your Morning Vancouver at 5:30 AM PT.

 Until its closure, CTV's only affiliate in Western Canada, CITL-DT Lloydminster, broadcast Your Morning on a tape delay from 6-9 AM MT.

 Previously, as with Canada AM, the program was not broadcast on the western CTV O&O stations.
 It also did not air on three stations owned by Corus Entertainment which were affiliated with CTV from 2015 to 2018.